tcgproxywiki/tcgproxywiki.github.io/content.en/media/_index.md

 weight: 4
 ---
 # Introduction {anchor=false}
-A TCG card is aproximately 12 mil (millions of an inch) thick.
+A TCG card is aproximately 12 mil thick.
+The unit "mil" refers to the thousandths place of an inch, so 12 mil == 0.012 in.
 To choose the appropriate media you need to add each layer's thickness together.

 # Example media combinations
 ## [Paper](/media/paper)